The Nest

 When making a gift to an irrevocable trust, there are several strategies you can use to potentially reduce or eliminate gift tax liability:

-• Gift-Splitting: If you are married, both you and your spouse can each make a gift of up to the annual exclusion amount ($16,000 in 2023) to the trust.
+• Gift-Splitting: If married, both you and your spouse can each make a gift of up to the annual exclusion amount ($16,000 in 2023) to the trust.
 This effectively doubles the total amount you can give without incurring gift taxes.

 • Grantor Retained Annuity Trust (GRAT): A GRAT is a specific type of irrevocable trust that allows the grantor to transfer assets into the trust while receiving annuity payments from it for a specified number of years.
 At the end of the term, any remaining assets in the trust pass to the beneficiaries without incurring gift taxes.
 This strategy can be particularly useful for transferring assets expected to appreciate.